rixiobarrios/mern-auth-tutorial/README.md

 ## Add a User Resource

 We've got all of the boilerplate in place, so adding a user resource will go quickly.
 For authentication purposes, we'll be adding some non-RESTful routes related to our user resource.
-Initially, we'll just focus on a `api/signup/` route that will be a POST route for creating a new user.
+Initially, we'll just focus on creating a `/signup` route that will be a POST route for creating a new user.

 ### Create the User Model